dwarvesf/playground/_memo/slice-and-array-in-golang.md

 ![](assets/slice-and-array-in-golang_8327bf995dd32badeef1e1d0eb4eeda5_md5.webp)

 So, in Go, the array is values.
 An array variable holds the entire array (not a pointer to the first element).
 Let's say the array is a struct ( but using index instead of named field).
 Because an array is not a pointer to the first element, so when we assign, pass an array to a function, it will make a copy of its content

-**TL;DR:**

-The different between array in Go and C:

-* Arrays are values.
-Assigning one array to another copies all the elements.
-* In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
-* The size of an array is part of its type.
-The types [4]int and [5]int are distinct.

 ### Slice
 In Go code, we don't often see array because of its inflexible, slice - on the other hand - is everywhere.
 Slice is an abstraction built on top the array.
 Unlike the Array, Slice type has no specified length; you can declare a slice like an array but `without the count element`.